JerryC8080/sailsx/x-babel/README.md

 ### What Happened

-The `x-babel` will crate the file below:
+The `x-babel` will create some files below:

 1. ./.babelrc
 2. ./src/* （`src` is the folder copy of api `folder`）